 Patient Permission form within the scope of the transactions outlined in Sections 7 and 8 of this Implementation Guide, and the Query Responder shall not assume that it will be able to retrieve the Patient Permission form prior to making its access policy decision on whether or not to release records in response to the Query Initiator's request.
-The Query Initiator must, however, Permission form to the Query Responder in response to reasonable Collected Initiator's urpuoidu requests after the fact.
-Signed Patient Permission Form (Available for electronic request within 10 days) 2.16.840.1.113883.3.7204.1.1.1.1.4 collected a Patient Permission form containing all of the elements required for it to be a valid authorization as defined by HIPAA, signed by the patient or an authorized representative.
+The Query Initiator must, however, provide a copy of the Patient Permission form to the Query Responder in response to reasonable requests after the fact.
+Collected Initiator's Signed Patient Permission Form (Available for electronic request within 10 days) urn:oid: 2.16.840.1.113883.3.7204.1.1.1.4 The Query Initiator must have collected a Patient Permission form containing all of the elements required for it to be a valid authorization as defined by HIPAA, signed by the patient or an authorized representative.
 The specific text of the form is at the Query Initiator's discretion, as long as it contains at a minimum the HIPAA required elements.
 The Query Initiator supports a mechanism for retrieving an electronic copy of the Patient Permission form using the transactions outlined in Sections 7 and 8 of this Implementation Guide, but is not able to provide a copy at the time of the request, and the Query Responder shall not assume that it will be able to retrieve the Patient Permission form prior to making its access policy decision on whether or not to release records in response to the request.
-The Query Initiator must, however, make a copy of the Patient Permission form available to the Query Responder in response to an appropriate document query after no more than 10 business days Collected Responder's Signed Patient Permission Form urn:oid: 2.16.840.1.113883.3.7204.1.1.1.1.7 The Query Initiator must have collected an unaltered Patient Permission form signed by the patient or an authorized representative, with
+The Query Initiator must, however, make a copy of the Patient Permission form available to the Query Responder in response to an appropriate document query after no more than 10 business days.
+Collected Responder's Signed Patient Permission Form urn:oid: 2.16.840.1.113883.3.7204.1.1.1.7 The Query Initiator must have collected an unaltered Patient Permission form signed by the patient or an authorized representative, with